microsoft/MixedRealityToolkit-Unity/Documentation/Input/CreateDataProvider.md

 Once created, the data provider can be registered with the input system be used in the application.

 ![Registered input system data providers](../Images/Input/RegisteredServiceProviders.png)

+## Packaging and distribution

+Data providers that are distributed as third party components have the specific details of packaging and distribution left to the preference of the developer.
+Likely, the most common solution will be to generate a .unitypackage and distribute via the Unity Asset Store.

+If a data provider is submitted and accepted as a part of the Microsoft Mixed Reality Toolkit package, the Microsoft MRTK team will package and distribute it as part of the MRTK offerings.

 ## See also